arpinfidel/messie-messenger/docs/whatsapp-bridge.md

 - `infra/mautrix-whatsapp/config.min.yaml` is a minimal bridge config used for dev:
   - Homeserver at `http://matrix:8008` with domain `messie.localhost` (change if needed).
   - Appservice listens on `0.0.0.0:29319` inside the container only.
-  - `bridge.federate_rooms: false` ensures rooms are not federated by default.
+  - `matrix.federate_rooms: false` ensures rooms are not federated by default.
   - No public portal aliases are created; portals remain invite-only by default.
   - Permissions use a domain key, not `@*:`.
 Example: